dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 phenomena and seem to disappear into adumbration, but are more relevant than ever.
 In this way, people become in some ways less capable of navigating aspects of social networks than before.

+- how can we recognize this accelerated manifestation of the metaphysical and harness it for our betterment instead of our detriment?
+  - what options are there for architecting the teleology of phenomena and experience in the 21st century?

 <a name="inherently-predispositioned-to-developing-weak-economic-fundamentals" />